The Practice

 Three centers.
 One system.
 Developed together, or not at all.

-G.I.
-Gurdjieff called them the moving, intellectual, and emotional centers.
 The Japanese martial tradition calls it Shin-gi-tai — mind, technique, body.
 Every serious system of self-development arrives at the same conclusion: you cannot work on one in isolation and expect the whole to hold.
+The Mongolian steppe understood this long before it had a name.

 3Centers